 Basil, Holy – Ocimum sanctum.
 Available March-Oct.
 Also known as Tulsi Basil, this plant is considered sacred in India.
 It is planted near doorways to bring good fortune, and may be eaten fresh or made into tea (fresh or dried).
 The herb is considered to be stress relieving, adaptogenic, and uplifting.
 We grow three kinds of tulsi - Kapoor (Rama), Krishna, and Vana.

 Catnip – Nepeta cataria.
 March-Oct.
 This is the variety preferred by most cats.
 Once established, it is a very hardy perennial.
-Downy leaves make a gentle tea for upset stomach for humans.
+Downy leaves make a gentle tea for humans.
 Full sun to part shade.

 Feverfew - Tanaceturm parthenium.
 All year.
 Very cheerful white flowers with yellow centers bloom to about 2 feet.
 Feverfew is an easy to grow, short-lived perennial and will reseed itself about your garden.
 Leaves are medicinal.